HactarCE/Colorized-CA/README.md

 ![Color states](/img/states-colors.png)

-The next five states are used for photons, which are particles that move at 1 cell/tick (sometimes called the speed of light).
-The first of these (grey) is used as the tail of a signal, and any of the other four can be a signal head.
+The next five states are used for photons, which are patterns that move at [_c_](https://conwaylife.com/wiki/Speed) (1 cell per generation).
+The first of these (grey) is used as the "tail" of a photon, and any of the other four can be the "head" of a photon.

 ![Photon states](/img/states-photons.png)